Raunaq22/ChessMate/README.md

 ### Frontend 🖥️
 - React (with functional components and hooks)
-- Redux for state management
+- React Context API for state management
 - Chakra UI for responsive UI components
 - Socket.io client for real-time communication
 - Chess.js and React-Chessboard for chess logic and UI